DNO ASA: DNO Reports Payment for Tawke Deliveries

-The funds, to be shared pro-rata by DNO and partner Genel Energy plc, include USD 32.62 million toward monthly deliveries and USD 6.27 million toward recovery of outstanding receivables.
+The payment completes settlement of the total invoiced amount for June 2016 of USD 38.41 million, for which a partial payment of USD 30.00 million was received in August 2016.

-Tawke production in October averaged 108,122 barrels of oil per day (bopd), of which 107,450 bopd was delivered for export through Turkey.
+The funds are to be shared pro-rata by DNO and partner Genel Energy plc.

 --